As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

 Set Clear Rules

-Have a clear and transparent policy that outlines what is expected of the landlord and the tenant.
+Have a clear and transparent policy that outlines what is expected of both you and your tenants.
 This should include rules regarding noise levels, pet policies, smoking bans, etc. So that everyone understands what is acceptable behavior while living on the property.

 Keep Yourself Updated

 Be aware of your federal, state and local fair housing laws.
 Make sure to comply with all local and state laws regarding tenant rights.
-This includes any ordinances or regulations regarding housing discrimination and standards for landlord/tenant relationships.
+This includes any ordinances or regulations regarding housing discrimination and standards for your relationships with your tenants.
 Tenants can make a complaint if you do not respect these laws, so stay updated and respect their enforcement.

 Listen Carefully to Their Concerns